AbhayRanjan471/WebDev_Cohort_3.0/week-5/Headers Query Params & Express/README.md

 2. Basic POST Request
 axios.post('https://jsonplaceholder.typicode.com/posts', {
+  //This is the body which we are sending
     title: 'My New Post',
     body: 'This is the content of the post.',
     userId: 1